microsoft/vscode-docs/docs/getstarted/settings.md

   // Keep peek editors open even when double clicking their content or when hitting `Escape`.
   "editor.stablePeek": false,

   // Controls whether some suggestion types should be filtered from IntelliSense.
-A list of suggestion types can be found here: https://code.visualstudio.com/docs/editor/intellisense#_types-of-completions.
   "editor.suggest.filteredTypes": {
     "keyword": true,
     "snippet": true